CNN president resigns after relationship with co-worker

 NEW YORK (AP) — CNN President Jeff Zucker abruptly resigned Wednesday after acknowledging a consensual relationship with another network executive — an entanglement that came to light during an investigation of now-fired anchor Chris Cuomo.

-Zucker said he acknowledged the relationship when asked about it as part of the Cuomo investigation, which revealed that the former anchor had aided his brother, then-New York Gov. Andrew Cuomo, as he navigated a sexual harassment investigation.
+Zucker said he was asked about his relationship with longtime aide Allison Gollust as part of the Cuomo investigation, which revealed that the former anchor had aided his brother, then-New York Gov. Andrew Cuomo, as he navigated a sexual harassment scandal.

-Jason Kilar, CEO of WarnerMedia, told employees in a memo that an interim leadership plan would be announced shortly.
+A memo to employees from Jason Kilar, CEO of CNN parent WarnerMedia, said three senior executives at CNN would run the network on an interim basis.

 Zucker, 56, has been an industry leader since he was executive producer of the “Today” show in the 1990s.
-In the following decade, he ran NBC's entertainment division, where he was instrumental in putting Donald Trump on the reality show “The Apprentice.”
+In the following decade, he ran NBC's entertainment division, where he was instrumental in putting the reality show “The Apprentice” starring Donald Trump on the air.

 People are also reading…